Bahamas - Country Commercial Guide

 Tariff Rates:

+The Customs Department is the nation’s second largest revenue-collecting agency.
 With the introduction of a Value Added Tax in 2015, the government has progressively reduced its average import duties.
-During FY2021/2022 import, export, and excise duties accounted for 25 percent of government revenue, down from 45 percent in 2016.
-Additional information on tariff rates, including rates applicable to Frequently Imported Items, can be accessed via the Bahamas Customs and Excise Department website.
+During FY2022/2023 customs and other import duties totaled $188.8 million, for 75.6 percent of the budget and excise duties totaled $180.1 million, reflecting 66.8 percent of the budget forecast.
+Additional information on tariff rates, including rates applicable to Frequently Imported Items, can be accessed via the Bahamas Customs 2022/2023 government and Excise Department website.

 Import Licenses:

 Permits are required for the import of certain items.
-Applications for permits should be made to the government ministry indicated below:
+Applications for permits should be made to the government ministry or office indicated below:

 • Poultry, meats, vegetables, fruits, live plants, and animals: Ministry of Agriculture, Marine Resources and Family Island Affairs